Ibrahim Mukiibi: Return to ambassador

-Mukiibi was appointed Uganda's ambassador to the Ukraine in 2002, serving until 2003.
+Mukiibi was appointed Uganda's ambassador to Ukraine in 2002, serving until 2003.
 In 2003, he moved to be Uganda's ambassador to Egypt.
 In 2005, in a cabinet reshuffling, Museveni moved Mukiibi to the role of ambassador to Saudi Arabia.
 He moved to Tanzania in 2006, his longest serving role with an important neighboring country.
 He left the role in 2012, to a farewell party in Dar es Salaam on behalf of the Tanzanian government.

 Return to Uganda

 In 2012, Mukiibi was brought back home to be closer to President Museveni and serve as a Senior Presidential Adviser on Retainer, alongside Francis Butagaira, the Ugandan Ambassador to the European Union in Brussels.